reactgraphqlacademy/graphql-api-training/README.md

 🎯 The goal of this exercise part 1 is to learn what the context in your resolvers is.
 The context passed to the resolvers is set in `src/server.js` using the `context` argument in the constructor of the ApolloServer.

 - [ ] 1.
 In `src/schema.js`, replace all the `fetch` functions in all the Query resolvers with the corresponding function from the `services` object in the context.
 You'll know that it works because all the queries will return ids like this `5e93558ae06e3d37d8f3705f` instead of `dis:421`.
-You can test it by running the `trainings`, `training`, `discount`, and `discounts` queries on Playground, e.g.:
+You can test it by running the `trainings`, `training`, `discount`, and queries on Playground, e.g.:

 ```graphql
 query {